- Home

 Loss of desire

-While it may not be a problem for some people, changes in sex drive or interest (low libido) is common during cancer treatment.
+While loss of desire may not be a problem for some people, changes in sex drive or interest (low libido) are common during cancer treatment.

 There are many reasons why your libido might change, including: